aapolipponen/fullcontrol-airfoil/README.md

 # Fullcontrol-Airfoil

+## Overview

 Fullcontrol airfoil is a Python script designed to generate 3D printed wings.
 It's a tool for hobbyists and makers to create custom gcode using [fullcontrol](https://github.com/FullControlXYZ/fullcontrol) for generating wings.

+# Installation and Getting Started

+Dependencies:
+numpy
+fullcontrol

+To run the code after installing the dependencies, execute the command: `python3 src/main.py`

+To modify the parameters of the airfoil, edit the `main.py` file.

-## Overview
+## Usage Examples

-Fullcontrol airfoil is a Python script for generating NACA airfoils for 3D printable RC plane wings, offering a variety of customizations.

 ## Todo